dwkim78/upsilon/README.md

 for each dataset, respectively.

-In Kim et al. 2015 (in preparation), we also present experiment results using resampled light curves of the MACHO and ASAS dataset for different number of data points from 20 to 300, over different observation duration from 30 days to several years.
+In Kim & Bailer-Jones (2015, submitted), we also present experiment results using resampled light curves of the MACHO and ASAS dataset for different number of data points from 20 to 300, over different observation duration from 30 days to several years.